Back to Home Page

 Our surgeon on the second knee procedure wouldn't even write us a script for a CPM.
 He said he would prefer taking the time and using your own muscles rather than the passive aspects of the CPM.
 Now again the CPM has its place right after surgery and we believe if handled right can serve as a warm up to serious therapy sessions.
 We couldn't convince the surgeon of this and guess what we believe now he was right.
 A recumbent bike that can increase resistance and build up your quads etc. is what you need and getting around full cycle with the peddles is important as well.

-We purchased the Proform model 10.8. pictured above from Sears.
-We both expect to use it to limber up before exercise for years and years.
-It is a comfortable bike, the back rest is very supportive.
-There is an adjustment on the bottom rail to move it forward or back.
-We have it adjusted now in the second knee affair to bend the knee at 90 degrees at the maximum apex and with a little assist we can straighten the knee to pretty close to zero extension on the down stroke.
-I did have to make some marks on the rail and numbered them with a light pencil so I knew where I was with the adjustment.
-There is a magnetic device that you can set to increase the tension as you progress.
-Nice little fan to cool you off coming at you from the console.
-It was on special for a little over 200 bucks.
-Sears did not have it displayed but they did have one in stock.
-The big problem with these purchases is they come in a box broken down and they are a bitch to put together, like most of these prefab deals.
-Get this one, I asked the salesman how much would they want to put the bike together and he said 200 bucks as much as the bike itself cost.
+Get this one?, I asked the salesman how much would they want to put the bike together and he said 200 bucks as much as the bike itself cost.
 I was literally floored.
 After you put one together and you better do it methodically by arranging all the parts on the floor with notes etc. you will appreciate why they have to get 200 bucks to put one together.
 Hint: This goes for any of these fabricated nightmares you get in a box with a bunch of bolts.
-In arranging this affair make a paper not of every group of parts, nuts, bolts, clips what have you.
+In arranging this affair make a paper note of every group of parts, nuts, bolts, clips what have you.
 Write the part on the note by referring to the parts list.
 Most of these parts lists have picture in their actual size.
 Put them all on the piece of paper and write the part and part number.
-Make sure you have the count the give you on the parts list.
+Make sure you have the count they give you on the parts list.
 You start assembling parts and use the wrong ones, you will be in deep doo doo in a hurry and pulling your hair out.
+After you inventory the count of each part and you are short a part or two take the part/parts to the Home Depot or Lowe's and buy the exact part that was short.
+Don't waste time belly aching to the store you bought the bike from because some pin head did not give you an accurate count.

 Summary